RoseMaster3000/fightorflight-aggro/README.md

 * * Ice type damage will be not very effective against entities that don't take the frost damage(still x0.1).
 * * Ice type damage will be more effective against entities that has a weaker resistant to the frost damage,(blaze,magma cube,etc.).
 * * Poison type damage will be not very effective against undead mobs.(x0.1 again)
+* The hp of the pokemon entity is no longer decided by the base stat,it is decided by the hp stat of the pokemon directly now.
 ## TODO
+- Synchronization of the entity's hp and the pokemon's hp.
 - Type effectiveness for Pokemon entities:There doesn't seem to be a built-in type modifier list in Cobblemon,the data might be sent to showdown to process,which means I should spend some time to add it myself and test it.
 - Give more special effects to different moves.
 - Special effect for status moves.
 (Most of the status moves has no effect currently,they can be used as a way to make your pokemon passive.)